bbauska/UC-Davis-JS-Basics/readme.md

   alt="If current image > 4, set image to 0." />
 </p>

-Let's go ahead and add this.
+Let&apos;s go ahead and add this.
 I was just going to go in here, if parentheses currently rises.
 In the parentheses we want to say, if current image is greater than four.
 Current image equals zero.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->